Translationally-Invariant Universal Quantum Hamiltonians in 1D: Preliminaries

 \subsection{Circuit-to-Hamiltonian Mappings}

 The key idea behind our universal constructions is that it is possible to encode computation into the ground state of local Hamiltonians.
 This technique was first proposed by Feynman in~\citeyear{Feynman1986}, and is the foundation for many prominent results in Hamiltonian complexity theory, such as \QMA-hardness of the local Hamiltonian problem~\cite{Feynman1986,Kitaev2002}.
-We will re-visit this in \cref{sec:complexity} where we provide a more in-depth discussion of complexity-theoretic implications of simulation.

 For the constructions we develop in this paper, we will make use of the ability to encode an arbitrary quantum computation into the ground state of a local Hamiltonian.
 These are often called ``circuit-to-Hamiltonian mappings'', though the mappings may involve other models of quantum computation than the circuit model.
 These Hamiltonians are typically constructed in such a way that their ground states are ``computational history states''.
 A very general definition of history states was given in~\cite{CG18}; we will only require the simpler ``standard'' history states here. \begin{definition}[Computational history state] A computational history state $\ket{\Phi}_{CQ} \in \mathcal{H}_C \otimes \mathcal{H}_Q$ is a state of the form